brotkrueml/typo3-prevent-lang-packs-download/Documentation/Configuration/Index.rst

 Extension configuration
 =======================

-Configure the extension keys which provide no language pack on the official TYPO3 translation server.
+Configure the extension keys that should be excluded from downloading language packs from the official TYPO3 translation server.

-Navigate in the backend to :guilabel:`Admin Tools > Settings`, click on :guilabel:`Configure Extensions` and then on :guilabel:`prevent_lang_packs_download`:
+In the backend, navigate to :guilabel:`Admin Tools > Settings`, click on :guilabel:`Configure Extensions` and then on :guilabel:`prevent_lang_packs_download`: